Just because the weather is colder during the winter months doesn’t mean that you won’t find plenty to do at the Cincinnati Zoo.

 * Learn more about discounts for groups of 15 or more here.

-3. Fewer Crowds
+3. Take Advantage of Fewer Crowds at the Zoo

 When you visit the Cincinnati Zoo during the winter months after the holidays, you will notice the lighter crowds, especially the later it gets in the afternoon due to school letting out.